-Rule 56 Detention on Remand
+Rule 56 General Provisions on Detention

 - (1) A person subject to a detention order shall be detained in accordance with Article 41(7) of the Law.
 In exceptional circumstances, the person may be held in facilities outside the Host State or Kosovo pending transfer.
 In such circumstances, the Panel may, on the application of a Party and upon consultation with the Registrar, request modification of the conditions of detention or provide comments thereon.
-The detained person shall at all times remain under the authority of the Specialist Chambers. - (2) Before the assignment of a Pre-Trial Judge pursuant to Article 33(1)(a) of the Law, the detention of a suspect shall be reviewed by an individual Judge assigned pursuant to Article 33(2) of the Law every two (2) months or at any time earlier, upon request by the suspect or Specialist Prosecutor, or proprio motu.
-In addition to the grounds provided for in Article 41(6) of the Law, each request for an extension shall be justified by investigative measures to be taken by the Specialist Prosecutor.
-The total duration of the detention under this provision shall not exceed one (1) year.
-At the end of this period, unless the Pre-Trial Judge has been assigned, the suspect shall be released. - (3) Without prejudice to Article 21(4)(c) of the Law, the Panel may, upon request or proprio motu, rule on conditions of detention and related matters for the purposes of protecting witnesses or victims, confidential information or the integrity of the proceedings, including on the imposition of necessary and proportionate restrictions on the communications of a detained person.
+The detained person shall at all times remain under the authority of the Specialist Chambers. - (2) The Panel shall ensure that a person is not detained for an unreasonable period prior to the opening of the case.
+In case of an undue delay caused by the Specialist Prosecutor, the Panel, having heard the Parties, may release the person under conditions as deemed appropriate. - (3) Upon request by a detained person or proprio motu, the Panel may order the temporary release of a detained person, where compelling humanitarian grounds justify such release. - (4) A detained person shall not be released in the Third State without the consent of that State.
+The Panel shall hear the Third State to which the detained person seeks to be released.
+A decision shall be rendered as soon as possible and no later than three (3) days from the last submission. - (5) The Panel may impose such conditions upon the release as deemed appropriate to ensure the presence of the detained person. - (6) Without prejudice to Article 21(4)(c) of the Law, the Panel may, upon request or proprio motu, rule on conditions of detention and related matters for the purposes of protecting witnesses or victims, confidential information or the integrity of the proceedings, including on the imposition of necessary and proportionate restrictions on the communications of a detained person.

-Review and Reconsideration of Detention on Remand
+Rule 57 Review and Reconsideration of Detention on Remand